aaravtiku/cse15l-lab-reports/labreport3.md

-# Week 3 Lab Report
+# CSE 15L Lab Report 3
 ## Different Terminal Commands

 There are different commands that can be used in the terminal, some of which are as follows: